Ogeon/symbiosis/README.md

 its absence is considered `false`.
 Empty collections and strings are also `true`.

 The only really tricky part with this is the data structures.
-Fragments may name them, but there may still be unnamed ones.
-The solution for this problem is to generate a name from the access path to where it's used, so the structure where `{{ meta.date }}` can be found, in the template `Entry`, could get the name `EntryMeta`.
+Fragments (like the `struct_name` fragment) may name them, but there may still be unnamed ones.
+The solution for this problem is to generate a name from the access path to where it's used, so the type of `meta` in `{{ meta.date }}`, in the template `Entry`, could get the name `EntryMeta`.
 Some languages, like JavaScript, doesn't really care about named structures, so that problem doesn't exist there.

 ## The Crates